Ehryk/MNLicenseCheck/README.md

-MNLicenceCheck v1.0
+MNLicenceCheck v1.1
 ===================

-Checks a MN driver's license number and sends an email if the status is not "VALID".
+Checks a MN driver's licenses number and sends the owner an email if the status is not "VALID".

 Usage:
 ---